Puget Sound Salmon Forecasts 2023

 A few areas stand out…the Green is gonna get absolutely walloped by returning pinks, which again is going to make Marine Area 10 off the chain in terms of salmon fishing this summer!

 The Green’s cousin down south, the Puyallup, is going to struggle a bit.
 400k is still a good number, but much of that number again is headed for the White.
 Also encouraging is the Nisqually expected 450k pinks!
-When’s the last time the Nisqually forecast exceeded the Puyallup?
+When was the last time the Nisqually forecast exceeded the Puyallup?

 The North Sound has some challenging pink forecasts as you can see.